 In 2013, I earned a Bachelor of Interdisciplinary Studies from Arizona State University’s College of Letters and Sciences.
 My concentrations were in African and African American Studies, and Human Rights.

 I was named the 2013 Outstanding Graduate from the Arizona State University School of Letters and Sciences, and I was the recipient of the 2013 Leanor Boulin-Johnson Award for Outstanding Academic Achievement in African and African American Studies.

 In 2016, I earned a Master of Arts in Interdisciplinary Studies from Arizona State University’s New College of Interdisciplinary Arts and Sciences.
 My academic focus was Videography, Global Justice, and Ideology.

-Since August, 2016, I have been an Interdisciplinary Studies instructor in the Arizona State University College of Integrative Sciences and Arts (CISA), Faculty of Leadership and Interdisciplinary Studies (FLIS).
+Since August, 2016, I have been an Interdisciplinary Studies instructor in the Arizona State University College of Integrative Sciences and Arts (CISA), Faculty of Leadership and Integrative Studies (FLIS).

 My interdisciplinary-based mixed media work has been exhibited in a variety of venues, including as featured artist for the 2011 and 2012 “Valley of the Sun Juneteenth Day Festival”.
 My freelance writing has appeared in newspapers and other publications.

 My one minute of fame: